BreuerLabs/DaredEVAL/README.md

 ### Datasets
-Most of the datasets are implemented with automatic downloading and processing.
+The datasets are implemented with automatic downloading and processing for ease of use.

 | Name | Size | Resolution | Downloading |
 |----------|----------|---------|---------|